FLLRoboRangers/FLLSubmerged/README.md

-This is the fll codebase that can be used with vs code
+This is the fll codebase that can be used with vs code.

+## Instructions:

+**To use the code with vscode you need to:**
+1 Install Python
+2 Install PyBricsDev library with the command:
+    pip install pybricks

+    then

+    pip install pybricksdev

-You can now run an opened Python program with F5 or ctrl+F5
+You can now run an opened Python program with F5 or go to run and debug tab and press run while editing the mainrr.py